kamalakarpeta/kamalakarpeta.github.io/README.md

 # Summary
-I am a Data-driven product manager with 9+ years of experience in product development, data analysis, and team leadership.
-Proven track record of driving business growth and innovation through the successful launch and management of data products.
-Seeking to leverage my skills and experience to deliver data-driven insights and strategy as a data product manager.
+Highly skilled and results-driven data scientist with a strong background in product analysis, research, and data-driven decision-making.
+Experienced in utilizing Python, SQL, and machine learning techniques to extract insights from complex datasets.
+Proven track record of developing and implementing data-driven solutions to drive business growth and improve operational efficiency.

 # Agenda
-This page has created to show case my projects and share the materials used for my professional growth.
+This page has been created to showcase my projects and share the materials used for my professional growth.
 I am sharing these files with the public to support the community.
 Please feel free to reach out to me at kamalakarpeta@outlook.com or [https://www.linkedin.com/in/kamalakarpeta/](https://www.linkedin.com/in/kamalakarpeta/) in case of any access issues.

 # Contents
 * [Materials](https://kamalakarpeta.github.io/materials/)